Processing. Please Wait.

 Trademark classes are important for a couple main reasons:

-• Your mark will only be protected under the class(es) identified in your trademark application.
-Let’s say you register the name of your natural makeup company, Golden Hour, in class 3, which includes cosmetics.
-If you later begin selling makeup brushes (class 21), the brushes would not be protected under your existing registered trademark.
-To protect your trademark in relation to the brushes, a new application would need to be filed.
-But, if you sold makeup and brushes right from the start, you could apply to register under both classes in the same application (for an additional fee).
+- Your mark will only be protected under the class(es) identified in your trademark application.
+Let’s say you register the name of your natural makeup company, Golden Hour, in class 3, which includes cosmetics, and class 21, which includes makeup brushes.
+Later on, you open a retail shop to sell your products out of—that’s class 35.
+To protect your trademark in relation to your retail services, a new application would need to be filed.
+If you’d had a store or were about to open one when you initially filed, you could’ve included all your classes in the same application.
+(Additional fees apply for each additional class.)

 Listing the wrong class is a major problem people encounter when applying for a trademark.
 With our Trademark Service, we take that worry off your plate.